boazsegev/iodine/README.md

 Iodine is an **evented** framework with a simple API that runs low level C code with support for **epoll** and **kqueue** - this means that:

-* Iodine can handle thousands of concurrent connections (tested with 20K).
+* Iodine can handle **thousands of concurrent connections** (tested with 20K connections).

     That's right, Iodine isn't subject to the 1024 connection limit imposed by native Ruby and `select`/`poll` based applications.

-    This makes Iodine ideal for writing HTTP/2 and Websocket servers (which is in it's design's DNA).
+    This makes Iodine ideal for writing HTTP/2 and Websocket servers (which is the reason for it's development).

 * Iodine runs **only on Linux/Unix** based systems (i.e. OS X, Ubuntu, etc').
 This is by design and allows us to: